THE ULTIMATE BIRTHSTONE GUIDES

 With the blue topaz being the gemstone associated with the 4th wedding anniversary and imperial topaz with the 23rd, this stone of love and strength is a great gift for those celebrating these milestones as well as a November birthday!

-Maintaining and Caring for Your Topazes
+Essential Tips for Maintaining and Caring for Your Topaz

 Topazes have a hardness of 8 on the Mohs scale of hardness.
 Although they rank high on the scale, topazes have poor toughness and perfect cleavage, which means they require extra care to prevent cracking or chipping.
 The way a topaz is cut also affects its wearability and durability in jewelry.